sjp761/AlterLaunch/README.txt

 Features:
--Change the EXE used to run a proton game on steam -Set temporary or "permanent" exe (TODO)
+-Change the EXE used to run a proton game on steam -Run EXE inside game prefix
+-Ability to set and save "permanent" exe (TODO)
 -Allow selection of proton version (TODO)
 -Install some special tools like optiscaler (Possibility, not sure about this yet)